lbarker/palekai.org/_pages/kim.md

 feature: true
 ---

-<b>Aloha O'hana.</b> On July 16th, 2023, Pale Kai, and the entire paddling community, lost a beloved member of our ohana.
+<b>Aloha O'hana.</b> On July 16th, 2023, Pale Kai and the entire paddling community lost a beloved member of our ohana.
 Pale Kai Outrigger Canoe Club
 and Kai Wai Northbay Paddling Club will host a Memorial Paddle-Out, Celebration of Life, and Beach BBQ lunch in loving memory of Kim on August 5th, 2023.

 <p>Please join us as we gather to celebrate her beautiful life on the water.
 We will paddle out together for a short distance,